Our Audubon Chapter

 Events and Activities

-The Dunes-Calumet Chapter meets on the third Thursday of the month for informative presentations.
-Bird Walks are led on the Saturday following to sites that highlight the great diversity of bird-life found on the southern shore of Lake Michigan.
-Visit our ACTIVITIES to explore and register for upcoming meetings and bird walks.
+The Dunes-Calumet Chapter meets monthly for informative presentations.
+Bird Walks are led to sites that highlight the great diversity of bird-life found on the southern shore of Lake Michigan.
+Visit UPCOMING PROGRAMS for more information and registration.

 |